MenuraDewalegama/DS-Assignment-2/README.md

 ### Prerequisites
 - Required NodeJs version v16.2.0 installed in the system.
 - Required MongoDB installed in the system.
+- Required MongoDB installed IntegrationStudio in the system.
+- Required MongoDB installed WSO2 enterprise integrator in the system.

 ### Cloning the project
 ```sh